tumagonx/nwjs_docs_old/About-Node.js-server-side-script-in-nw.js.md

 One of the founding nature of node-webkit is that you can call any Node modules you want from DOM **directly**. 'directly' means the Javascript objects of Node and DOM reside in the same V8 heap.
 So variables references are made directly like a pointer, and function calls don't need to come across any kind of JSON marshalling/unmarshalling bridge between processes, or even threads.

-Some may find their code in B/S architecture can be easily reused by launching a http server in node-webkit, but refactoring your code a little bit and making DOM calls Node directly would give you a brand new way of writing applications, with the benefits on both performance and architecture.
+Some may find their code in B/S architecture can be easily reused by launching a http server in node-webkit, but refactoring your code a little bit and making DOM calls to Node directly would give you a brand new way of writing applications, with benefits to both performance and architecture.

 ## CoffeeScript, LESS and more

 Developers who code in node.js would also want languages that compile into javascript and CSS, the most famous ones are `CoffeeScript` and `LESS`.
-Usually people would compile the code in server and then send results into clients' browsers, but indeed you can use them directly at browser side, by installing the compiler first and then evaluate the code on the fly.
+Usually people would compile the code on the server side and then send results to clients' browsers, but instead you can use them directly on the browser side, by installing the compiler first and then evaluate the code on the fly.

-For `CoffeScript`, you should first tag your coffeescript with the type `text/coffeescript`, and then include [coffee-script.js](http://github.com/jashkenas/coffee-script/raw/master/extras/coffee-script.js) after all coffeescript on the page (this is the compiler that will evaluate and compile all coffeescript in order).
+For `CoffeScript`, you should first tag your coffeescript with the type `text/coffeescript`, and then include [coffee-script.js](http://github.com/jashkenas/coffee-script/raw/master/extras/coffee-script.js) after all coffeescript is available on the page (this is the compiler that will evaluate and compile all coffeescript in order).
 Here is an example:

 ```html
 <html>